zaidmohd/azure_arc/docs/azure_arc_jumpstart/azure_arc_k8s/day2/cluster_api/cluster_api_osm_extension/_index.md

 You also navigate to the "Reports" tabs in the insights section and you can see OSM dashbarod report got added.

-> **Disclaimer: This feature is under preview and in order to view the OSM report template you have to access the portal with a query string "?feature.includePreviewTemplates=true" or directly accessing the using this [link](https://aka.ms/azmon/osmux).**
+> **Disclaimer: This feature is under preview and in order to view the OSM report template you have to access the portal with a query string "?feature.includePreviewTemplates=true" or directly accessing the portal using this [link](https://aka.ms/azmon/osmux).**

 ![Show the report templates for OSM in the Container insights](./06.png)